Melangert/Fix-My-Laptop-FML-/README.md

 ## Credits
-Used AI to deebug clean function and add temps and health.
+Used AI to debug clean function and add temps and health.